wellsling68/Wells_BlueStampPortfolio/index.md

 - What you hope to learn in the future after everything you've learned at BSE -->
 ## Summary:
 For my final milestone, I made my CNC pen plotter capable of drawing custom images.
 Since my second milestone, I downloaded new software, Inkscape and UGS (Universal G-code Sender), which allowed me to complete this milestone.
+These programs were key for allowing me to generate and execute G-code files efficiently and consistently.
 Here is the process for this multi-step task:

 <ol>
   <li>Find an image, preferably in SVG format</li>